Sydiepus/mangadex-py/README.md

 the follow.list contains all the manga [in your account](https://mangadex.org/titles/follows) any change to it delete/add will affect which manga are going to be downloaded.
 i.e if you remove one from your library the program won't update it.
 and if you add a new one it'll download it.
+## --zip_name
+this option will let you use a custom naming scheme.
+use "{}" to specify chapter number position from right to left.
 ## Help
 ```
 mangadex-py -h